-You are an "Eligible Employee" if you are employed by Prospero Master Management Holdings LLC or any affiliate who has adopted the Plan.
+You are an "Eligible Employee" if you are employed by 360 Health MSO, LLC or any affiliate who has adopted the Plan.
 However, you are not an "Eligible Employee" if you are a member of any of the following classes of employees:

-- For purposes of Elective Deferral Contributions, Employer Matching Contributions, Safe Harbor Contributions and Non-Elective Contributions, any employee who is included in a unit of employees covered by a collective bargaining agreement, if retirement benefits were the subject of good faith bargaining, and if the collective bargaining agreement does not provide for participation in this Plan. - For purposes of Elective Deferral Contributions, Employer Matching Contributions, Safe Harbor Contributions and Non-Elective Contributions, any leased employee. - For purposes of Elective Deferral Contributions, Employer Matching Contributions, Safe Harbor Contributions and Non-Elective Contributions, any employee who is a non-resident alien who received no earned income which constitutes income from services performed within the United States.
+- For purposes of Elective Deferral Contributions, Employer Matching Contributions, Safe Harbor Contributions and Non-Elective Contributions, any leased employee. - For purposes of Elective Deferral Contributions, Employer Matching Contributions, Safe Harbor Contributions and Non-Elective Contributions, any employee who is a non-resident alien who received no earned income which constitutes income from services performed within the United States. - For purposes of Safe Harbor Contributions, any highly compensated employees.

-Elective Deferral Contributions, Safe Harbor Contributions and Employer Matching Contributions
+Elective Deferral Contributions and Employer Matching Contributions

-You will become eligible to make Elective Deferral Contributions and receive Employer Matching Contributions and Safe Harbor Contributions on the date you attain age 21, provided that you are an Eligible Employee on that date.
+You will become eligible to make Elective Deferral Contributions and receive Employer Matching Contributions on the date you attain age 21, provided that you are an Eligible Employee on that date.

-Non-Elective Contributions
+Non-Elective Contributions and Safe Harbor Non-Elective Contributions

-You will become a Participant with respect to Non-Elective Contributions on the a) first day of the first month of the Plan Year or b) first day of the seventh month of the Plan Year coincident with or next following the date you attain age 21 and you complete one (1) Year of Eligibility Service, provided that you are an Eligible Employee on that date.
+You will become a Participant with respect to Non-Elective Contributions and Safe Harbor Non-Elective Contributions on the a) first day of the first month of the Plan Year or b) first day of the seventh month of the Plan Year coincident with or next following the date you attain age 21 and you complete one (1) Year of Eligibility Service, provided that you are an Eligible Employee on that date.